By Dr. Leigh Plowman, Optometrist

 Often, tears evaporate too quickly.
 This leads to irritation of the eyes.

-As a natural reaction, our eyes may produce excessive tears when there’s discomfort or irritation caused by dry eye.
+As a natural reaction, our eyes may produce excessive tears when there’s discomfort or irritation caused by dry eyes.

 How the tear film works

-Our tear film is important for our eyes and are made up of three layers:
+Our tear film is important for our eyes and is made up of three layers: